CareyLabVT/SCCData/README.md

-# SCCRawData
+# SCCData
-Raw Sensor Data for SCC
+Sensor Data for SCC